 What’s your final destination?

 Are you familiar with the city you’ve landed in?
 Finding vegan food in places all over the world is easier than ever.
-The helpful HappyCow App locates the nearest vegan- and vegetarian-friendly establishments based on your location and then fills you in on all the details.
+The helpful HappyCow App locates the nearest vegan-friendly establishments based on your location and then fills you in on all the details.
 Others, like Veganagogo, will even help you order vegan food in another language.
-The future is here, and it’s vegan.

 Have you thought about where you’re staying yet?
-After you leave the airport, you can still lead a conscientious life, even while on the road.
-We can hook you up with hotels that offer cruelty-free toiletries, down-free bedding, and vegan menus and that allow animal companions to stay with you.
+After you leave the airport, you can still lead a conscientious life with respect for animals, even while on the road.
+We can hook you up with hotels that offer cruelty-free toiletries, down-free bedding, and vegan menus and recommend places that allow animal companions to stay with you.

 Using Vegvisits, you can search for vacation rentals around the world by accommodation, property type, kitchen appliances, the host’s lifestyle, and more.
 Whether you need a place to rest your head for one night or a long-term rental, it’s never been easier to stay with a vegan or vegetarian host in an animal-friendly abode.